-Third, Sub.
+Fourth, Sub.
 H.B.
-6 directs the PUCO to authorize new power purchase agreements (PPA) for utility renewable energy, customer-sited renewable energy, or even nuclear power plants, for 3-year terms or longer.
+6 directs the PUCO to authorize new power purchase agreements (PPA) for utility renewable energy, customer-sited renewable energy, and even nuclear power plants, for 3-year terms or longer.
 The private market currently provides 3-year or greater terms for PPAs to customers who are seeking such projects.
 Sub.
 H.B.
-6 would create a whole new set of riders and potential costs for renewable energy, and would not exclude the nuclear plants from establishing a PPA of their own.
+6 would create a whole new set of riders and potential costs for renewable energy, and would not exclude a distribution utility from establishing a PPA for nuclear power plants.
 Importantly, this language creates a mechanism for distribution utilities to participate in the generation market.